Understanding Our Grants

 What is a Community Impact Grant?

 Funding directed toward quality local nonprofit organization programs that align with our strategies for our three focus areas.
 Funding is granted through a competitive application process and does not exceed 25% of an organization’s overall annual budget.
 18 local nonprofit organizations currently receive funding for their efforts to improve the Education, Health and Financial Stability of people across Rome & Floyd County.
-A full list of the agencies supported through grants can be found here.
+A full list of the agencies supported by UWRF Community Impact Grants for 2019 can be found here.

 What is a Venture Grant?